seontechnologies/seon-android-sdk-public/README.md

 # Overview

+SEON's Device Fingerprinting SDK collects insights about the device associated to a user and allows developers to integrate device identification into native Android apps.

-The Device Fingerprint tool collects thorough insight about the devices associated to a user.
-Account takeovers and multiple account signups, payments can easily be avoided by applying the Device Fingerprinting module.
-To implement SEON SDK for Android, follow the steps below.
+Account takeovers, multiple account signups and payments can easily be avoided by using SEON's Device Fingerprinting SDK.

 ## Requirements
 - Android 5.0 or higher (API level 21)